lit-mod-viz/middlemarch-critical-histories/papers/spring2017-middlemarch-paper/spring2017-middlemarch-paper.md

 # 1. Introduction

-Scholars across all [or "all humanistic" disciplines––since some scientific disciplines rely entirely on citation, rather than quotation] disciplines routinely quote other writings, but the quotation has a particularly fundamental status for literary scholars.
+Scholars across the humanistic disciplines routinely quote other writings, but the quotation has a particularly fundamental status for literary scholars.
 Quoting from literary works is how we present our evidence, comparable to an image for an art historian, an archival reference for a historian or the numbers, tables and graphs by which scientists in many disciplines report their results.
 If literary works themselves are our raw materials, a quotation is the minimally processed form [Or "most basic unit"?
 So we can avoid the inevitable Reader #2 who says that "all quotations are 'cooked' not 'raw'"] in which those materials appear in our studies.
 Quotations are a sliced tomato salad, while paraphrases, generalizations, abstractions and plot summaries are various kinds of tomato soups, salsas and sauces.

 Learning to quote appropriately is part of the apprenticeship to enter the discipline, even if it's rarely taught explicitly.
 Norms around quotation function unobtrusively for the most part, often only becoming palpable when giving feedback to undergraduates.
 Nonetheless, even if we might struggle to put it into words, we might reasonably believe that we know why we quote what we quote, and how we quote.
 Like that famous non-definition of obscenity, we know an (in)appropriate quotation when we see it.